swift-conductor/conductor-docs/docs/getting-started/basic-concepts.md

 See [Systems tasks](../reference/systemtasks/index.md) for list of available Task types, and instructions for using them.

 !!!
 Note
-	Conductor provides an API to create user defined tasks that are executed in the same JVM as the engine.
+	Conductor provides an API to add system tasks that are executed in the same JVM as the engine.
 See [WorkflowSystemTask](https://github.com/swift-conductor/conductor/blob/main/core/src/main/java/com/swiftconductor/conductor/core/execution/tasks/WorkflowSystemTask.java) interface for details.

 ## Custom Tasks